j3ssie/cdnstrip/README.md

 ## CDNStrip

-Striping CDN IPs from a list of IP Addresses
+Striping CDN + WAF IPs from a list of IP Addresses

 Built based on the [projectdiscovery/cdncheck](github.com/projectdiscovery/cdncheck) library.